chaveenn/QUIZ-generator-agent/README.md

 ---

-## 🚀 Future Improvements

-* Retry mechanism for invalid LLM output
-* Support multiple difficulty levels
-* Advanced prompt engineering
-* CrewAI / LangGraph integration
-* Batch quiz generation

----

 ## 📝 Notes

 * Runs **fully locally**
 * No external APIs required
-* Designed for **assignment compliance + scalability**
 * Ready for integration with downstream agents

 ---

-## ⭐ If you like this project

-Give it a ⭐ and make your lecturer impressed 😄